Great Smoky Mountains National Park Fall Photography Workshop

 Mingus Mill in Great Smoky Mountains National Park in fall.

-Mingus Mill in fall—flowing water, old timber, and color.
+Mingus Mill in fall, with flowing water, weathered timber, and autumn color.

 Recommended gear